kaho0/YouRelate/client/README.md

-# YouRelate Frontend
+# YouRelate - Next.js Frontend

-A modern React frontend for the YouRelate YouTube Q&A system, built with TypeScript and Tailwind CSS.
+A modern Next.js frontend for the YouRelate YouTube Q&A system, built with TypeScript and Tailwind CSS.

 ## Features

 - 🎥 YouTube video Q&A interface
 - 🤖 AI-powered answers using Google Gemini
 - 🎨 Modern, responsive UI with Tailwind CSS
-- ⚡ Fast and intuitive user experience
+- ⚡ Fast and intuitive user experience with Next.js
 - 📱 Mobile-friendly design
+- 🚀 Server-side rendering capabilities

 ## Tech Stack

+- **Next.js 15** with App Router
 - **React 18** with TypeScript
-- **Tailwind CSS** for styling
+- **Tailwind CSS** for styling (built-in support)
 - **Lucide React** for icons
 - **Axios** for API calls